Cover Design

 Step 2: Distill the key themes of your book

-Themes are most definitely ‘a thing’, no matter how many lame ‘the curtains were blue’ memes you see in a day.
+Themes are most definitely ‘a thing’, no matter how many ‘ maybe the curtains were just blue’ memes you’ve had the misfortune of seeing.
 Why are they relevant when it comes to your book cover though?

 Well, determining the genre and associated target audience of your book will probably give you ideas about the general style of your book cover.
 However, to really nail down what to actually depict on your cover (and how), you need to think about themes.
 I.e., not what happens in your book (that would be the plot) but what it’s about.